canggihpw/thesisdtetiugm/README.md

 ### Nomenclature

 To build using `nomencl` (not yet fully supported), see [this tutorial](https://bytefreaks.net/applications/using-nomenclature-in-texstudio).
+Currently, only support manual nomenclature as shown in `main/contents/nomenclature/nomenclature.tex`.

 ### Images